chauhan-tarun/ValidationUtil-Android/README.md

 # ValidationUtil - Android
-A Validation Util class for adding validations to input fields in Android
+A Validation Util class for adding validations to input fields in Android Clone or Download this sample code to get started :wink:

 ### Usage
 1. For *java* add [ValidationUtilJava.java](app/src/main/java/com/util/validation/example/ValidationUtilJava.java) and for *kotlin* add [ValidationUtil.kt](app/src/main/java/com/util/validation/example/ValidationUtil.kt) into your project